arishtj/pagerank_p4e/README.md

 Search Engine collects parses and stores data to facilitate fast and accurate information retrieval.
 Based on keywords and links in a page, it develops a ranking system in order to render relevant pages when a something is searched, as opposed to searching every document one by one per search.

 <ins>Visualisation</ins>

 For the purpose of this project, we will simply visualise the ranks for each page using JavaScript’s D3 library.

-Here is the guide provided as part of the project by the instructor:
+<ins>Here is the official guide provided as part of the project</ins>

-Simple Python Search Spider, Page Ranker, and Visualizer

-This is a set of programs that emulate some of the functions of a search engine.
-They store their data in a SQLITE3 database named 'spider.sqlite'.
-This file can be removed at any time to restart the process.

 You should install the SQLite browser to view and modify the databases from: